sjbennett123/gloryforthefist/content/current_writeups/Terror Train 2 (Tavern)/_index.md

 rules_clarifications:
 craftsman_information:
 transformations:
 running_notes: This module is the One of 7 in a chain to reclaim Moutesque.
-5 of these modules should be ran Saturday afternoon and the final 2 after reset on Saturday night.
+5 of these modules are ran Saturday afternoon and the final 2 after reset on Saturday night.
 The Oblivion’s Edge Wraith is a fallen Mage of the Order, they are the field commander these modules.
-The Undead Bar Patron’s should use Alchemy aggressively.
+The Undead Bar Patron’s use Alchemy aggressively.

 ---